Patagonia has one bar, one coffee shop, one gas station.

 Mining thrived here until after the end of World War II, when demand for metals fell and the ore bodies dried up.
 The railroad shut down, and by the 1960s mining had nearly disappeared.
 Today, Santa Cruz County has no active mines and there has been no significant mining in the region for decades.

 After the miners left, artists and hippies moved in.
 Property was cheap and the mountains provided an abundance of artistic inspiration.

-"They come here from their big cities and like the small-knit community,” Montoy said.
-“But all of the sudden they want to change the community.
+“They come here from their big cities and like the small-knit community,” Montoy said.
+“But all of a sudden they want to change the community.
 They’re bringing in their city ways.”